 In May 2018, PGI obtained credit facilities amounting to ₱993 million from a commercial bank with tenure of 180 days which will expire on February 28, 2019.
-The short-term loan is secured by a real estate mortgage of the Group's industrial lot with a carrying amount of ₱172.62 million and an industrial lot of the subsidiary (see Note 10).

 In July 2018, PGI obtained another credit facilities amounting to ₱400 million from another commercial bank with tenure of 180 days.
 The short-term loan is unsecured.